MetaIdea/AMUMSS-nms-auto-modbuilder-updater-modscript-system/README.md

 No Man's Sky auto batch modbuilder and updater with mod script lua definition system

-Fully automatic mod builder that automates every step of nms system and provides an easy to use lua script definition system.
+Fully automatic mod builder that automates every step of nms modding and provides an easy to use lua script definition system.

 How to use:
 1. Put your No Man's Sky game folder path into NMS_FOLDER.txt